SAP/sap-btp-service-operator/README.md

 a) Use `kubectl get <your_cr_kind> <your_cr_name> -n <your_namespace>` to verify that the CR is successfully created in Kubernetes.

 b) Check the service instance in SAP BTP to confirm that it now recognizes the re-established connection with the CR in Kubernetes.

+c) If the connection is not re-established, verify that the cluster ID in your Kubernetes cluster matches the one associated with the SAP BTP service instance.
+You can find the cluster ID in the context details visible in the cockpit or BTP CLI.
+If the IDs don't match, reconfigure your cluster with the correct ID.

 You're welcome to raise issues related to feature requests, or bugs, or give us general feedback on this project's GitHub Issues page.